rfonod/stabilo/README.md

 - **Video Stabilization**: Align (warp) all video frames to a custom (anchor) reference frame using homography or affine transformations.
 - **Trajectory Stabilization**: Transform object trajectories (e.g., bounding boxes) to a common fixed reference frame using homography or affine transformations.
-- **User-Defined Masks**: Allow users to specify custom masks to exclude regions of interest during stabilization.
+- **User-Defined Masks**: Allow users to specify custom masks to exclude regions of interest during stabilization, supporting both axis-aligned and oriented bounding boxes (OBBs).
 - **Wide Range of Algorithms**: Includes support for various feature detectors (ORB, SIFT, RSIFT, BRISK, KAZE, AKAZE), matchers (BF, FLANN), RANSAC algorithms (MAGSAC++, DEGENSAC, ...), transformation types, and pre-processing options.
 - **Customizable Parameters**: Fine-tune the stabilization by adjusting parameters such as the number of keypoints, RANSAC parameters, matching thresholds, downsampling factors, etc..
 - **Visualization Tools**: Generate visualizations of the stabilization process, with frame-by-frame comparisons and trajectory transformations (see the above animation).
 - **Threshold Analysis**: Analyze the relationship between detection thresholds and keypoint counts for BRISK, KAZE, and AKAZE to fairly benchmark with different detectors.
-- **Benchmarking and Optimization**: Fine-tune stabilization parameters with [stabilo-optimize](https://github.com/rfonod/stabilo-optimize) 🎯, which provides ground truth-free evaluation using random perturbations.
+- **Benchmarking and Optimization**: Fine-tune stabilization parameters with [Stabilo-Optimize](https://github.com/rfonod/stabilo-optimize) 🎯, which provides ground truth-free evaluation using random perturbations.

 <details>
 <summary><b>🚀 Planned Enhancements</b></summary>

 - **Unit Tests**: Comprehensive unit test suite to ensure package stability and reliability.
-- **Different Mask Types**: Inclusion of additional mask types (e.g., polygonal, circular) for enhanced precision in stabilization.
+- **Additional Mask Types**: Inclusion of additional mask types (e.g., polygonal, circular) for enhanced precision in stabilization.
 - **GPU Acceleration**: Integration of GPU acceleration to improve processing speed.
 - **Documentation**: Detailed documentation covering the package’s functionality and usage.